Louis-MG/META-DIFF/README.md

 # Motivation

 Metagenomics becomes increasingly important in building our knowledge about microbes.
 Links between microbiome perturbations and diseases are regularily uncovered.
 Using kmer-based methods, this pipeline allows its users to quickly find microbial DNA sequences in differential abundances between two conditions (e.g. healthy and not healthy), and annotate them taxonomicaly and functionaly.
-The pipline also isolates unclassified sequences and builds a predictive model based on the most significant unitigs' kmers abundances.
+The pipeline also isolates unclassified sequences and builds a predictive model based on the most significant unitigs' kmers abundances.

 :exclamation: Important note: the pipeline can predict genes and annotate functions for prokaryotes only. :exclamation: